jeffrimko/UnifiedStyleGuide/README.md

 # Unified Style Guide

 ## Introduction
 This project provides a series of style guide documents that apply to a variety of computer file management use cases.
 These guidelines are intended to aid organization and promote consistency.
+The following guides are available:

+  - Files and Directories - Naming files and directories.
+  - Projects - Structuring and naming of projects.
+  - Special Files - Usage and structure of special files.

-## Project Status
+## Status
 Currently, this project is **under active development**.
-The contents of the repository should be considered unstable during active development.